 PropertyFor() HTML helper was used within views to render the properties contained on either a page or a block.

 PropertyFor() also rendered all the special attributes required by Episerver to allow the inline editing function to work.

 When you use Episerver as a headless CMS, all of the responsibility for adding these special attributes within the HTML is now up to you.
 Within your single page application when you render a component, if you want inline editing to work you will need to write some extra code!

 In order to make inline editing work, you will need to decorate every Episerver property with the

 data-epi-edit attribute when in edit mode.
 Adding this code to every component would violate the DRY principle.
-When working with React.js the best way to apply this functionality is with a high-order-component.
-Explaining what a HOC is and how you can implement it within React is outside the scope of this tutorial, to find more information read this:
+When working with ReactJs the best architectural pattern to apply this feature onto every component is with a higher-order component.
+I will asusm you know what a HOC is.
+If not, you can find more information read this

 How To Get Edit Mode